 And they’ll probably be successful too, having continued to pound the pavement for more opportunities.
 As for the others, they’ll be back at their jobs wondering why the world never read their book, and why they aren’t famous.

-I love publishing and I’d never want to be anywhere else.
+I love self-publishing and I’d never want to be anywhere else.
 For all of its challenges and obstacles there’s nothing it.
 But being a successful author requires a dedication that most people will never understand, as well as a daily dose of humility.
-Never believe any hype about yourself, whether it’s a bio they read before you get on stage, or a series of stunning reviews.
-(That said, every time you get a killer review, it’s totally ok to jump up and down, call your mother, dance around your office and show all your friends.)
-4

 At a recent conference presentation, before the event started, I heard a voice call out: “It’s really you!!”

 A man approached me with my book in hand.
 “I’ve been following your work for years, you are such an inspiration,” he said breathlessly.
-I looked around to see who he was talking to, Angelina Jolie?
-Was Tina Fey here?
+I looked around to see who he was talking to.
 Sure enough, he meant me.
 I was floored.

 He went on to thank me for my work, my website, my blog, and our monthly newsletter.
 Finally, he took a breath and asked me if I would sign a copy of my book (I still find this incredibly thrilling, by the way).
 I told him how much I appreciated what he said, he seemed surprised.
 I just smiled and said: “Thank you, because you remind me why I do this, each and every day.”

 Always be amazed and appreciative of every chance that comes your way.
 Every review.
 Every rating on Goodreads.
 Every sale.
 Each is a win, don’t throw it away for a goal that keeps you feeling discouraged.